 (Reference document: ECE/TRANS/WP.15/AC.2/62)

-7.1.4.4.2 Amendment does not apply to the English text.

-(Reference document: ECE/TRANS/WP.15/AC.2/64/Add.1)

 7.1.4.4.2 In the second indent, delete “with complete metal walls”.

 (Reference document: ECE/TRANS/WP.15/AC.2/64/Add.1)

 7.1.4.12.2 Amend the last sentence to read as follows: “Where damage of the container or release of content inside the container is suspected, the holds shall be ventilated so as to reduce the concentration of flammable gases and vapours given off by the cargo to less than 10 % of the LEL or in the case of toxic gases and vapours to below national accepted exposure levels.”.